ASEAN: Market Profile

-On the heels of AFTA and as part of ASEAN’s Vision 2020, ASEAN has embarked on a more ambitious strategy of regional economic integration to launch an AEC on 31 December 2015, thereby creating a single market that encompasses more than 630 million people.
+On the heels of AFTA and as part of ASEAN’s Vision 2020, ASEAN has embarked on a more ambitious strategy of regional economic integration to launch the AEC on 31 December 2015.
 The AEC objectives are fourfold, intending to achieve (i) a single market and production base, (ii) a highly competitive economic region, (iii) a region of equitable economic development, and (iv) a region fully integrated into the global economy.
 The AEC is expected to enable an easier movement of goods, services, investment, capital and people across the region.

 Under the AEC framework, the more developed ASEAN members, namely, Singapore, Thailand, Indonesia, Brunei, Malaysia and the Philippines, had basically achieved zero tariffs as of the end of 2015, with the remaining four, namely Cambodia, Laos, Myanmar and Vietnam (ASEAN-CLMV), given more flexibility in lowering import duties until 2018.
 As of the end of 2018, about 97.7% of import duties have been eliminated for CLMV countries.

 In addition to FTAs individually secured by ASEAN members, ASEAN as a trade bloc has adopted a pro-active stance towards extra-bloc free trade and regional economic integration, having concluded a number of FTAs and economic partnership arrangements including the China-ASEAN Free Trade Area (CAFTA), ASEAN–India FTA, ASEAN–Japan Comprehensive Economic Partnership (AJCEP) and ASEAN–Korea FTA.
 Besides, ASEAN is engaged in negotiations on Regional Comprehensive Economic Partnership (RCEP), a proposed FTA with six countries with which ASEAN has existing FTAs, namely, Australia, China, India, Japan, Korea and New Zealand.
-RCEP countries, which account for some nearly 30% of the world’s GDP and global trade, aim to conclude negotiations in 2018.
+RCEP countries, which account for about 30% of the world’s GDP and over a quarter of global exports.

 In November 2017, ASEAN and Hong Kong signed an FTA and a related Investment Agreement.
 The agreements, cover six areas, namely trade in goods; trade in services; investment; economic and technical co-operation (ECOTECH); intellectual property rights; and dispute settlement.
 The agreements with Laos, Myanmar, Singapore, Thailand and Vietnam entered into force in June 2019, while the agreements with Malaysia became effective in 13 October 2019.